I wrote a post on 6 things a stay at home mom struggles with which has become like a pillar post on my blog.

 But if he is on board with you, he will enforce it even if you are not around.

-In every home, there are things which often take priority above others
+In every home, there are things that often take priority above others

 In creating your stay at home mom schedule, you must prioritize when everyone must take that afternoon nap.